-It is the responsibility of the Session Recording Server to protect the Replicated Media and Recording Metadata once it has been received and archived.
-The mechanism for protecting the storage and retrieval from the SRS is out of scope of this work.
+It is the responsibility of the SRS to protect the Replicated Media and Recording Metadata once it has been received and archived.
+The stored content must be protected using a cipher at least as strong (or stronger) than the original content however the mechanism for protecting the storage and retrieval from the SRS is out of scope of this work.
+The keys used to store the data must also be securely maintained by the SRS and should only be released, securely, to authorized parties.
+How to secure these keys, properly authorize a receiving party, or securely distribute the keying material is also out of scope of this work.